The Rare Disease Champion Award

-Uplifting Athletes collects the stories of the nominees and conducts interviews with the nominees.
-Stories of selected finalists will be published online at www.upliftingathletes.org during the month of January.
-The winner will be determined by a public vote online during the month of January.
-Fans and supporters can cast their vote daily.
-Announcement of the winner will be made in conjunction with the start of Rare Disease Awareness Month on February 1, 2014.
+Uplifting Athletes determines the finalists from the pool of qualified nominees, and a personal rare disease story is written about each finalist and published online at www.upliftingathletes.org during the month of January.
+The winner will be determined by a public online vote during the month of January.
+Fans and supporters can cast their vote daily, and a winner will be announced in conjunction with the start of Rare Disease Awareness Month in February.

-Uplifting Athletes will present the sculpture to the 2014 Uplifting Athletes Rare Disease Champion at the Maxwell Football Club National Awards Gala on Friday, March 14, 2014.
+Uplifting Athletes will recognize the winner of the Uplifting Athletes Rare Disease Champion Award at the Maxwell Football Club National Awards Gala in March.
 The Awards presentation will be broadcasted live on ESPN3.